Argentina Gross Domestic Product: Nominal

 1965 - 2020 | Yearly | USD mn | World Bank

 AR: GDP: USD: Gross Value Added at Factor Cost data was reported at 320.408 USD bn in 2020.
 This records a decrease from the previous number of 373.424 USD bn for 2019.
-AR: GDP: USD: Gross Value Added at Factor Cost data is updated yearly, averaging 140.669 USD bn from Dec 1965 to 2020, with 56 observations.
+AR: GDP: USD: Gross Value Added at Factor Cost data is updated yearly, averaging 140.669 USD bn from Dec 1965 (Median) to 2020, with 56 observations.
 The data reached an all-time high of 542.989 USD bn in 2017 and a record low of 24.257 USD bn in 1967.
 AR: GDP: USD: Gross Value Added at Factor Cost data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Argentina – Table AR.World Bank.WDI: Gross Domestic Product: Nominal.
 Gross value added at factor cost (formerly GDP at factor cost) is derived as the sum of the value added in the agriculture, industry and services sectors.
 If the value added of these sectors is calculated at purchaser values, gross value added at factor cost is derived by subtracting net product taxes from GDP.
 Data are in current U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range